- Buy a 12-14 pound USDA Prime whole brisket.

 With the brisket in the cooker, place the smoke wood chunks on top of the burning coals using a pair of tongs.

-Photo 47 is a screenshot from the Smoke app showing how the internal meat temp rose to 170°F over the course of about 7 hours.
+The fifth photo above is a screenshot from the Smoke app showing how the internal meat temp rose to 170°F over the course of about 7 hours.

 Return the wrapped brisket to the smoker fat-side up (so the sticky fat doesn’t stick to the paper under the weight of the brisket) and continue cooking for several hours until it reaches 205°F internal temperature.
 Check for tenderness by inserting an instant-read thermometer vertically into the center of the flat.
 If it goes in and out like butter, the brisket is done.